 The producer should establish a detailed record-keeping system capable of tracking the performance of successive steps in the preparation of each biological product.
-Records kept should indicate the date that each essential step was taken, the name of the person who carried out the task, the identity and quantity of ingredients added or removed at each step, critical measurements such as temperature and time, and any loss or gain in quantity in the course of the preparation.
+Records kept should indicate the date that each essential step was taken, the name of the person who carried out the task, the identity and quantity of ingredients added or removed at each step, and any loss or gain in quantity in the course of the preparation.
 Records should be maintained of all tests conducted on each batch/serial.
 All records relevant to a batch/serial of product should be retained for at least 2 years after the expiry date on the label, or in line with the requirements of the competent control authority.

-Details of documentation required at a manufacturing site are described in chapter 2.3.3.
+152 Details of documentation required at a manufacturing site are described in chapter 1.1.8.

-4. Production
+153 4.
+Production